inno-devops-labs/F23-core-course-labs/app_go/README.md

 ### CI workflow
 The CI workflow will be triggered when we push to github repository.
 There are 2 jobs, such as build and security.
 The build job will check linter, test and security after installing dependencies.
 The docker job will automatically push change to a docker hub.

+### UPD
+Due to conflict port on lab7, ports changed from 3000 to 8081